dimroc/blog/_posts/2015-05-07-etl-language-showdown-pt2.md

 HashDict.merge(...)
 {% endhighlight %}

 made a dramatic difference.
 It speaks to the youth of the Elixir.
-That being said, this subtlety is being fixed so it won't catch unsuspecting programmers like myself again.

 [From the website:](http://elixir-lang.org/getting-started/maps-and-dicts.html#maps)